 How to Follow the Action

 For those new to fencing, it is difficult to follow the lightning speed of the fencers' actions.
 To become more comfortable in watching a fencing bout, focus on one fencer.
 The fencer being attacked defends himself by use of a parry, a motion used to deflect the opponent's blade, after which the defender can make a riposte, an answering attack.
 Thus, the two adversaries keep changing between offense and defense.
-Whenever a hit is made, the referee will stop the bout, describe the actions, and decide whether or not to award a touch.
+Whenever a hit is made, the referee will stop the bout, describe the actions, and decide whether or not to award a touch, and to whom.

 Fencers seek to maintain a safe distance from each other, that is, out of range of the other's attack.
 One will try to break this distance to gain the advantage for an attack.
-At times, a fencer will make a false attack to gauge the types of reactions by the opponent in the real attack.
+At times, a fencer will make a false attack to gauge the types of reactions by the opponent for the real attack.

 As you become accustomed to the speed of the game, the tactics and strategies become more apparent, and you will gain a better understanding of the finesse and fascination of fencing!